g4gekkouga/HLF_Custom_Network/README.md

 4. Deploy the peer and orderer nodes using the docker-compose file in artifacts folder
 5. Create a channel and join all the peers to this channel using createChannel.sh
 6. Deploy and Invoke chaincode scripts can be found in respective folders

+## Chaincodes

+1. Proposed Chaincode and Reference Chaincode can be gound in artifacts/src/github.com/ folder
+2. Deployment scripts can be used to deploy respective chaincodes